 In this area visitors will have the chance to enjoy an atmosphere of bygone times, among the medieval paths, the palaces, the castles and the fortresses of charming villages and will probably feel a strong impulse to come back one day.
 Located in the centre of Italy, the Province of Perugia is Umbria’s largest, covering two-thirds of the entire region.

 The rest of the territory is covered by woodland.
-In this panorama of changing vibrant colours many villages stand on hilltops, overlooking the plains below.
+In this panorama of changing vibrant colors many villages stand on hilltops, overlooking the plains below.
 These villages are remarkable for their historical and artistic heritage.
-This province is home to the largest lake in central Italy, Lake Trasimeno, which has three islands called Polvese, Maggiore and Minore, and two headlands.
+This province is home to the largest lake in central Italy, Lake Trasimeno, which has three Islands of Polvese, Maggiore and Minore, and two promontories.
 The landscape is characterised by the relaxing intense green of the vegetation, and everything, from the villages overlooking the lake to the museums, its continuing traditions to its local products, all remind us of its past.

 The most important is the Franciscan Path of Peace linking Assisi to Gubbio, which follows the route covered many times by Saint Francis after 1206 when he renounced his father’s properties.
-It's a relatively short trip, but it offers the unique chance to experience nature in prayer and friendship
+It's a relatively short trip, but it offers the unique chance to experience nature in prayer and friendship.

 The journey may be a long one, but you will be rewarded by its great beauty.

-Perugia lies on a hill 500 m. above sea level, with the old town spreading all around it, and partly surrounded by Etruscan and Medieval Walls.
-There are two city walls.
-The external one, dating back to the Middle Ages, is still intact for several km. and has several gates, such as the Cassero di Porta Sant'Angelo.
+Perugia lies on a hill 1,640 ft above sea level, with the old town spreading all around it, and partly surrounded by Etruscan and Medieval Walls.
+There are two city walls: that external, dating back to the Middle Ages, is still intact for several miles and is marked by several entrances, such as the Cassero di Porta Sant'Angelo.
 The inner, Etruscan wall, was built using huge rocks.

-A sightseeing tour should also include Piazza Matteotti, known in antiquity as Sopramuro (above the walls), with the Palazzo dell'Università Vecchia, built in the fifteenth century, and Palazzo del Capitano del Popolo.
+A sightseeing tour should also include Piazza Matteotti, known in Antiquity as Sopramuro (above the walls), with the Palazzo dell'Università Vecchia, built in the 15th Century, and Palazzo del Capitano del Popolo.
 Beside it is one of the most important squares of Italy: Piazza IV Novembre, which can be considered the monumental and social core of the city, at its centre is the Maggiore Fountain, which with its elegant lines and shapes is a sculptural masterpiece by Giovanni and Nicola Pisano.
-This architectonical complex includes the Palazzo dei Priori built between the 13th and the 14th centuries, a symbol of the civil power of the time.
+This architectonical complex includes the Palazzo dei Priori built between the 13th and 14th Centuries, a symbol of the civil power of the time.
 It now houses the National Gallery of Umbria, and contains the most important collection of Umbrian paintings, including a number of pieces by Perugino.

 Let’s leave the city of Perugia to explore its hinterland, where there are places of incomparable beauty, whose charm is increased by their religious interest.

 Montefalco, near Foligno, is considered the “balcony” of Umbria (a scenic overlook), because wherever you look from this hill, you can enjoy a view of the whole valley.
 The Church of Saint Francis with its convent is also worth a visit.
 Built during the 14th century, it contains many frescoes, including “Storie e Vita di San Francesco” (about the saint’s life), by Benozzo Bozzoli, the most famous paintings on this subject after those in Assisi.
 Today it houses the Saint Francis Civic Museum which displays many works of art.

 Going towards the southern area of the province, Spoleto catches the visitor's attention.
 It is a wonderfully charming town, not only for its monuments but also for its intimate connection with nature.
 Clinging to the hillsides it is dominated by the 14th century fortress, the Rocca Albornonziana, the most representative monument of the town and now a national museum.

 On the way back to Spoleto and Lake Trasimeno, we recommend visiting Todi: the view from its high position is imposing.
 The city is built on the side of a hill and its districts create a triangular shape.
-Piazza del Popolo is considered one of the most beautiful squares in Italy, surrounded by the Palazzo del Capitano, the Palazzo del Popolo - now home of the replete Municipal Gallery and the Etruscan Roman Museum - and by the Cathedral, dating back to the 11th century and dedicated to Santa Maria Annunziata.
+Piazza del Popolo is considered one of the most beautiful squares in Italy, surrounded by the Palazzo del Capitano, the Palazzo del Popolo - now home of the replete Municipal Gallery and the Roman Etruscan Museum - and by the Cathedral, dating back to the 11th century and dedicated to Santa Maria Annunziata.

 Castiglione del Lago, one of the first villages to be recognised amongst the most beautiful of Italy, is part of the Lake Trasimeno Park which offers its visitors fully equipped beaches, swimming pools, tennis courts, surfing, sailing, and water-skiing opportunities.

 The very symbol of the town is Palazzo dei Consoli, an imposing complex built in the 14th century and now home of the Gallery and the Archeological Museum; whereas the Palazzo Ducale, built to cater to the Renaissance tastes of Federico da Montefeltro, is located opposite the Cathedral built between the 13th and 14th centuries on the remains of a pre-existing Romanesque church.

 Thanks to the great variety of its territory – rich in art, nature and good food - tourists who want to explore the Province of Perugia can choose from amongst a wide range of activities.

-Urban hiking is a great opportunity to explore hidden corners and little known historical places.
+Urban trekking is a great opportunity to explore hidden corners and little known historical places.
 An example of this is the “Umbria underground” route, where many towns, including Perugia and Todi, can be visited through underground passages and tunnels, enriching our historical and archaeological knowledge in a fascinating way.